estruyf/blog-content/content/about-me/index.md

 ## Awards and accolades

-Over his notable career, Elio's extensive knowledge of Azure, Microsoft 365 development, and Visual Studio Code extensions development has recognized him as a Microsoft MVP ten times, four times as a GitHub Star, a Google Developer Experts member for three years, and a SharePoint/Microsoft 365 Top 25 Influencer four times.
+Over his notable career, Elio's extensive knowledge of Azure, Microsoft 365 development, and Visual Studio Code extensions development has recognized him as a Microsoft MVP eleven times, five times as a GitHub Star, a Google Developer Experts member for four years, and a SharePoint/Microsoft 365 Top 25 Influencer four times.

 ## Resilience and innovation